Geelong region water storages

 Located near the township of Forrest in the Otway Ranges, the West Barwon Reservoir sits at the base of a 51 square kilometre catchment on the West Barwon River.

-From here, water is fed via a 57 kilometre channel to the Wurdee Boluc storage reservoir, south of Winchelsea, collecting from smaller rivers and streams, on the way.
+Water is fed via a 57-kilometre channel to the Wurdee Boluc storage reservoir, south of Winchelsea, collecting from smaller rivers and streams on the way.

-This water is then filtered, disinfected and fluoridated at the adjacent Wurdee Boluc Water Treatment Plant, before being delivered to customers throughout the greater Geelong region, via a network of pipes, covered storage basins and tanks.
+This water is filtered, disinfected and fluoridated at the adjacent Wurdee Boluc Water Treatment Plant, before being delivered to customers in Winchelsea, Moriac, Anglesea, Airey's Inlet, Torquay, greater Geelong and the Bellarine Peninsula via a network of pipes, tanks and covered storage basins.

 Moorabool River system

 A number of reservoirs north of Geelong form the upper Moorabool river system.
-These include Korweinguboora, Bostock and Stony Creek – which make up the East Moorabool system – and Lal Lal, near Ballarat, which is the main storage on the West Moorabool River.
-Lal Lal Reservoir is jointly managed by Barwon Water and Central Highlands Water, with Barwon Water allocated a third of its water.
+Korweinguboora, Bostock and Stony Creek reservoirs which make up the East Moorabool system; and Lal Lal Reservoir, near Ballarat, is the main storage on the West Moorabool River.

-Water from our Moorabool catchments is filtered, disinfected and fluoridated at the Moorabool Water Treatment Plan at She Oaks.
-This water is then transferred to towns and suburbs north of Geelong.
+Water from the Moorabool catchments is filtered, disinfected and fluoridated at the Moorabool Water Treatment Plant at She Oaks.
+This water is then transferred to towns north of the Geelong city centre.
+Water from the Moorabool system can also be used to supply parts of Geelong when operationally required.

 Melbourne to Geelong Pipeline

-The pipeline can deliver up to 16,000 million litres of water annually; roughly half greater Geelong’s demand.
+The pipeline is capable of delivering up to 16,000 million litres of water annually; roughly half greater Geelong’s demand.
+It supplies towns and suburbs predominantly to the north and west of Geelong.